algolia/autocomplete/README.md

   been forwarded by the source: `function suggestionTemplate(suggestion, [forwarded args])`.
   Defaults to the value of `displayKey` wrapped in a `p` tag i.e. `<p>{{value}}</p>`.

+  * `debounce` – If set, will postpone the source execution until after `debounce` milliseconds have elapsed since the last time it was invoked.

 ## Sources